Bitcoin Halving: What It Is and Why It Matters

 What Does Halving Do?

-For instance, in the year following the 2012 halving, Bitcoin’s price soared from roughly $12 to over $1,200.
+Since there were three previous halving events, let's take a look at historical trends.
+In the year following the 2012 halving, Bitcoin’s price soared from roughly $12 to over $1,200.
 After the 2016 halving, it went on a wild ride from $647, almost hitting $20,000, before settling down to over $3,000.

 The 2020 halving saw a subsequent increase from just under $9,000 to over $40,000, after flirting with the $70,000 mark for a bit.
 No wonder halving events generate so much excitement and speculation — at least for traders!